ComputeCanada/magic_castle/docs/README.md

 The initialization is specific to the folder where you are currently located.
-The initialization process looks at all `.tf` files and fetches the plugins required to build the resources defined in theses files.
+The initialization process looks at all `.tf` files and fetches the plugins required to build the resources defined in these files.
 If you replace some or all `.tf` files inside a folder that has already been initialized, just call the command again to make sure you have all plugins.